 UNESCO Creative Cities Network (UCCN)

 The UNESCO Creative Cities program networks cities worldwide that seek to exchange experience, strategies, ideas, and model practices in the fields of contemporary art and culture, including cultural industries.
-Six German cities are in the UCCN: Berlin as a city of design, Hanover and Mannheim as cities of music, Heidelberg as a city of literature, Karlsruhe as a city of media arts, and Potsdam as a city of film.
+Seven German cities are in the UCCN: Berlin as a city of design, Hanover and Mannheim as cities of music, Heidelberg and Bremen as a cities of literature, Karlsruhe as a city of media arts, and Potsdam as a city of film.